Back to top

 The Group divests its remaining interest in EADS.

-Strategic refocusing of the Group around two priority divisions – Lagardère Publishing and Lagardère Travel Retail – as well as Other Activities (Lagardère News and Lagardère Live Entertainment).
+The Group completes the strategic refocusing, initiated in 2018, around two priority divisions – Lagardère Publishing and Lagardère Travel Retail – as well as Other Activities (Lagardère News, Lagardère Live Entertainment and Lagardère Paris Racing).

 2021

-Conversion of Lagardère SCA into a French joint-stock company (société anonyme) and implementation of a new governance structure.
+Lagardère SCA is converted into a French joint-stock company (société anonyme) and a new governance structure is implemented.
+Arnaud Lagardère is appointed Chairman and Chief Executive Officer, and Pierre Leroy Deputy Chief Executive Officer.